Last Updated: May 24, 2018

 Information We Collect and How We Use It

 - If You Post a Comment on Our Website.
 We may provide you with an opportunity to participate in interactive discussions, post comments or other content, including comments in connection with the Standards or other Services, or otherwise engage in networking activities.
 You should carefully consider whether you want to submit personal information to our open forum or elsewhere, and tailor any content appropriately.
-If you choose to participate on an open forum and share personal information on such forum, this information will be viewable by all users of that forum, and potentially others.
-Although use of the forum is controlled by this Policy and the forum’s terms and conditions, we cannot control the behavior of others with personal data you voluntarily post.
+If you choose to participate in an open forum and share personal information on such forum, this information will be viewable by all users of that forum, and potentially others.
+Although use of the forum is controlled by this Policy and the forum’s terms and conditions, we cannot control the behavior of others with personal information you voluntarily post.
 This means that other users could copy or misuse information you provide without your consent.
-We also provide a method to share a private message with other members or persons using the open forum.
+We may also provide a method to share a private message with other members or persons using the open forum.
 If you choose to share information in a private message, it is generally viewable only to those selected to receive it; however, we cannot control what the person receiving your message will do with that data.
-In short, if you are trying to protect your information, do not post it on an open forum or share it with someone you do not know, and if you do share such data, you specifically provide your consent for that data to be accessed and used by others.
+In short, if you are trying to protect your information, do not post personally identifiable or confidential information on an open forum or share it with someone you do not know, and if you do share such data, you specifically provide your consent for that data to be accessed and used by others.
 Our use of your personal information in connection with your posting of information on our websites is based on your consent, and our legal agreement with you regarding the terms of the forum.
 If you would like us to remove any information you have posted on our websites, please send an email to [email protected].
 Once we have verified that the request came from you, we will take the information down, or delete it.
 However, please note that any open forum or other posts you have made will remain viewable, at our discretion, under the tag of “guest comment.”

 Embedded URLs and Pixel Technologies

-In some cases, we may use a tracking technique that employs embedded URLs to allow use of our website without cookies.
+In some cases, we may use a tracking technique that employs embedded URLs to allow use of our websites without cookies.
 Embedded URLs allow limited information to follow users as they navigate the site, but is not associated with personal information and is not used beyond the session.
-We may also use embedded pixel technologies on selected pages for the purposes of identifying unique user visits to our website, as opposed to aggregate hits, and to identify the pages viewed.
+We may also use embedded pixel technologies on selected pages for the purposes of identifying unique user visits to our websites, as opposed to aggregate hits, and to identify the pages viewed.
 Or, we may also use embedded pixel technologies to determine whether the recipient of an e-mail has opened a particular message.
-Although this information will not generally include personal data, we may re-associate the information with personally identifiable information.
+Although this information will not generally include personal information, we may re-associate the information with personally identifiable information.

 Transfer of Information to Other Countries